strategies-of-knowledge-management

 Completing a knowledge management assessment allows you to gauge the efficacy of your current system and identify areas of opportunity.
 Throughout the evaluation process, you’ll also be able to find additional areas in your organization to further leverage a proper knowledge management tool for optimal productivity.

-Key Points to Keep in Mind During Assessment Planning Stage
+Key Points to Keep in Mind During the Planning Stage of your Knowledge Management Assessment

 • Approach the assessment with a thorough plan for evaluation, innovation development, and change implementation.